 Our UCAS code is LVRPL L41

 When making an application, you need to enter the specific UCAS code assigned to the course you want to apply for.
 The code relevant to your course can be found on each of our course pages or on UCAS itself.
-For some programmes, particularly in Combined Honours, you will need to indicate your choice of subjects in the "Further Details" field in the "Choices" section of the online application system.
+Use the “Further Details” field in the “Choices” section of the UCAS application form to indicate if you are interested in applying to the Year in China option for your choice of programme or if you are on the Realising Opportunities or University of Liverpool Scholars programmes

-- The normal closing date for receipt of UK and EU applications is 15 January, following which you can apply through UCAS Extra.
+- The normal closing date for receipt of UK applications is 26 January, following which you can apply through UCAS Extra.

 - If you are including Oxford or Cambridge, or programmes leading to a professional qualification in Medicine, Dentistry and Veterinary Science in your choices, then the closing date is 15 October in the year prior to entry.